 - Zero coverage bases Number of positions with no coverage.

 - Mean and median coverage (excluding zero coverage) The average and median coverage in the region, excluding any zero-coverage parts.

-Figure 26.10: The same data as shown in figure 26.9, but now the Disconnect paired reads option in the side-panel of the reads track has been ticked, so that the two reads in the paired read are shown disconnected.
+Figure 29.10: The same data as shown in figure 29.9, but now the Show strands of paired reads option in the side-panel of the reads track has been ticked, so that the two reads in the paired read are shown.

 In the shown figure, the coverage table is shown in split view with a track list.
 The coverage track has been opened from the track list by clicking once on the name found in the left side in the track list.
 When opening a read mapping in split view from a track list, the two views are linked, this means that when you click on an entry in the table, this position will be brought into focus in the track list.